PFAS - Status report on perennial pollutants in the textile industry

 What are the latest regulatory developments in France and Europe?

-PFAS regulations in Europe
+PFAS regulation in Europe

-PFAS regulations in France
+PFAS regulation in France

 Standards to guide public action;